 Summer is something that I dreaded the most when I was shifting back from Bangalore to Gurgaon.
-But at the same time I was looking forward to the wide variety of food and drink that you can enjoy in various seasons of Delhi.
+But at the same time, I was looking forward to the wide variety of food and drink that you can enjoy in various seasons of Delhi.
 In a never changing weather like Bangalore, the food that you consume also remains more or less the same throughout the year, but in a place like Delhi the food that you consume also changes with the weather.
-In summers you have the cool indian summer drinks and lot of liquid based food, in winter it is the dry fruits and ghee based heavy food and in rains it is the fried Pakoras with piping hot tea.
+In summers you have the cool Indian summer drinks and lot of liquid based food, in winter it is the dry fruits and ghee based heavy food and in rains, it is the fried Pakoras with piping hot tea.

 I discovered or rather rediscovered the wonders of the cool Indian summer drinks.
-There are Sharbats, juices, thandai and other lemon and fruit based drinks.
-Listed in an alphabetic order, here is an attempt to go down the memory lane, remembering the summers gone by with the indian summer drinks:
+There are Sharbats, juices, Thandai and other lemon and fruit based drinks.
+Listed in an alphabetic order, here is an attempt to go down the memory lane, remembering the summers gone by with the Indian summer drinks:

-This is the typical Indian summer drink made from Mangoes, usually from the slightly raw ones with green cover.
-You boil the green mangoes, then add sugar and jeera (cumin seeds) to the boiled pulp, add appropriate quantity of water, chill and serve with ice.
+This is the typical Indian summer drink made from Mangoes, usually from the slightly raw ones with the green cover.
+You boil the green mangoes, then add sugar and jeera (cumin seeds) to the boiled pulp, add the appropriate quantity of water, chill and serve with ice.
 The king of fruits does give you a drink that you would cherish for a long time.
 There are off the shelf versions available that you can simply add to water and have.
 Traditional Indian restaurants like Haldirams and Bikanerwalas offer this as a drink on their menu.
-But nothing beats the one you make for yourself after creating a mess with you hands and your clothes.
+But nothing beats the one you make for yourself after creating a mess with your hands and your clothes.

 This is a drink that I don’t remember from my childhood.
 But this summers I enjoyed it the most.
 I am sure you can make it out of fresh Amlas (Indian Gooseberry), but the one I use is available as an Amla extract.
 You get it from the market, just add some salt and optionally some heeng or Asafetida, chat masala, black pepper powder and you have a refreshing summer drink ready.
 Which not only helps to manage the summer heat but also keeps your body healthy and immune.

-Bael is a fruit which is hard on the outside and is pulpy inside with Orangish Yellow color.
+The Bael is a fruit hard on the outside and is pulpy inside with Orangish Yellow color.
 You have to break it open and then scoop out the messy pulp in a container.
-You can add whole lot of water to bring it to a drinkable consistency and add sugar to taste before you drink.
-You can also try adding a bit of lemon or some other fruit juices like orange or litchi.
+You can add a whole lot of water to bring it to a drinkable consistency and add sugar to taste before you drink.
+One can also try adding a bit of lemon or some other fruit juices like orange or litchi.
 I prefer it with a dash of a citrus fruit.
 If you want to serve it to guests and want to make it look more presentable, you can churn it in a blender for few minutes.

-In all probability the fruit will be too big for you to consume in one go, so you can preserve it in deep freezer, take out some and have it anytime.
+In all probability the fruit will be too big for you to consume in one go, so you can preserve it in the deep freezer, take out some and have it anytime.
 It has an amazingly cool effect and you would be able to feel your body heat cooling down.
 No wonder it is offered to Lord Shiva on Shivaratri.

 Jaljeera – Popular among Indian Summer Drinks

 It’s a traditional North Indian drink primarily consumed during summers.
-On the roads you would see lot of street vendors selling it.
+On the roads, you would see a lot of street vendors selling it.
 You can spot them through their trademark red cloth covered matkas (clay pots), with mint leaves and lemons decorating the pushcart.
 You can have it with plain water or with soda, with salt and masala added to taste.
 For preparing it at home, Jaljeera powder is readily available at grocery stores, you can add lemon juice with water or soda, top it up with some mint leaves and ice and you have a refreshing drink ready.
 You can also add ginger for the flavor.